×

 What is a typical expat home or apartment like in Koh Rong?

 "A typical expat home or apartment in Koh Rong, is often a blend of traditional Khmer architecture and modern amenities.
 These homes are usually built with local materials such as wood and bamboo, with high ceilings and large windows to allow for natural ventilation.
 The interiors are often spacious and open, with a living area, a kitchen, one or more bedrooms, and a bathroom.
 Some homes may also have a balcony or a terrace with views of the surrounding tropical landscape.
 The kitchen is usually equipped with basic appliances, and the bathroom often has a Western-style toilet and shower.
 The homes are typically furnished with a mix of traditional Khmer and contemporary furniture.
 Some expat homes may also have air conditioning, although this is not always necessary due to the island's mild climate.
 Despite being in a remote location, many homes also have internet access.
-The homes are often located within walking distance of the beach, and are surrounded by lush gardens and palm trees," said one expat who made the move to Koh Rong.
+The homes are often located within walking distance of the beach, and are surrounded by lush gardens and palm trees," commented one expat who made the move to Koh Rong.

 What is the average cost of housing in Koh Rong?